MMH1997/PoissonityTests/README.md

-The aim of TesstPoissonity is to determine if a sample follows a Poisson distribution using goodness-of-fit test.
+The aim of TestPoissonity is to determine if a sample follows a Poisson distribution using goodness-of-fit test.